hgdeoro/py-arduino/README.md

 * Python methods named around Arduino's methods
 * Handles connections timeouts
-* Can recover after timeouts and connection's troubles <!-- TODO: add link to validateConnection() -->
+* Can recover after timeouts and connection's troubles - see: `validateConnection()`
-* Easy to extend <!-- TODO: add link to docs -->
+* Easy to extend
-* Easy to debug (with `--arduino-debug`, which dumps all the data transmitted to/from Arduino) <!-- TODO: add link to docs -->
+* Easy to debug (with `--arduino-debug`, which dumps all the data transmitted to/from Arduino)
 * Growing [documentation](http://hgdeoro.github.io/py-arduino/)

 Implemented methods